juxhouse/bela-resources/Concepts-Advanced.md

   The direct container of A.

 #### Ancestors
-  Any container of A, direct or transitive.
+  All containers of A, direct or transitive.

 #### Collateral
   Any element that is not a descendant nor ancestor of A.
-  Term comes from biology.
+  Term comes from biology for things like siblings, uncles, cousins, etc.

 ## Dependency Concepts